Women's Social and Political Union

-The Women's Social and Political Union (WSPU) was a women-only political movement and leading militant organisation campaigning for women's suffrage in the United Kingdom from 1903 to 1918.
-Known from 1906 as the suffragettes, its membership and policies were tightly controlled by Emmeline Pankhurst and her daughters Christabel and Sylvia; Sylvia was eventually expelled.
+The Women's Social and Political Union (WSPU) was a women-only political movement and leading militant organisation campaigning for women's suffrage in the United Kingdom founded in 1903.
+Known from 1906 as the suffragettes, its membership and policies were tightly controlled by Emmeline Pankhurst and her daughters Christabel and Sylvia.
+Sylvia was eventually expelled.

 The WSPU membership became known for civil disobedience and direct action.
 Emmeline Pankhurst described them as engaging in a "reign of terror".
 Group members heckled politicians, held demonstrations and marches, broke the law to force arrests, broke windows in prominent buildings, set fire to or introduced chemicals into postboxes thus injuring several postal workers, and committed a series of arsons that killed at least five people and injured at least 24.
 When imprisoned, the group's members engaged in hunger strikes and were subject to force-feeding.
-Emmeline Pankhurst said the group's goal was "to make England and every department of English life insecure and unsafe".
+Emmeline Pankhurst said the group's goal was "to make England and every department of English life insecure and unsafe."

+The WSPU is also noted for its participation in the White Feather Campaign, a practice of handing out white feathers to emasculate men into joining the WW1 war effort.

 Early years

 The Women's Social and Political Union (WSPU) was founded as an independent women's movement on 10 October 1903 at 62 Nelson Street, Manchester, home of the Pankhurst family.
-Emmeline Pankhurst, along with two of her daughters, Christabel and Sylvia, and her husband, Richard, before his death in 1898, had been active in the Independent Labour Party (ILP), founded in 1893 by former Scottish miner Keir Hardie, a family friend.
+Emmeline Pankhurst, along with two of her daughters, Christabel and Sylvia, and her husband, Richard, before his death in 1898, had been active in the Independent Labour Party (ILP), founded in 1893 by Scottish former miner Keir Hardie, a family friend.
 (Hardie later founded the Labour Party.)

 Emmeline Pankhurst had increasingly felt that the ILP was not there for women.
 On 9 October 1903, she invited a group of ILP women to meet at her home the next day, telling them: "Women, we must do the work ourselves.
 We must have an independent women's movement.
 Come to my house tomorrow and we will arrange it!"

-Membership of the WSPU was open to women only, and it had no party affiliation.
+Membership of the WSPU was open to women only – men could not become members.
+It also had no party affiliation.

 In 1905, the group convinced the Liberal MP Bamford Slack to introduce a women's suffrage bill; it was ultimately talked out, but the publicity spurred rapid expansion of the group.
-The WSPU changed tactics following the failure of the bill; they focused on attacking whichever political party was in government and refused to support any legislation which did not include enfranchisement for women.
+The WSPU changed tactics following the failure of the bill; they focused on attacking whichever political party was in government and refused to support any legislation which did not include enfranchisement of women.
 This translated into abandoning their initial commitment to also supporting immediate social reforms.

 The term "suffragette" was first used in 1906 as a term of derision by the journalist Charles E. Hands in the London Daily Mail to describe activists in the movement for women's suffrage, in particular members of the WSPU.
 But the women he intended to ridicule embraced the term, saying "suffraGETtes" (hardening the 'g'), implying not only that they wanted the vote, but that they intended to 'get' it.